Keti Bandar Port: "Soldiers of the sea"

+Restoration attempts

+From the government of Zulfikar Ali Bhutto to the current government of Pakistan Peoples Party, many projects have been built including the port of Keti Bandar, Benazir Bhutto planned to build a power plant here on coal from Thar in 1994, but the government of Mian Nawaz Sharif rejected the plan.

+Dr. Kaleemullah Lashari says that during the Benazir Bhutto regime, a feasibility report was also prepared for the construction of a road for the port here, but later the priorities changed and Gawadar port got priority.

+After coming to power in 2008, the Pakistan People's Party government planned to build a new industrial city called Zulfikarabad here, in which Chinese investors were showing interest, but nationalist parties of Sindh had serious reservations about it.
+Afterward, this project also got delayed.

 Economy

 Keti Bandar Project was planned to build a port and power station at Keti Bandar.
 The Keti Bandar economy completely relies upon fishing and the entire village is dependent on the fishermen who sometimes spend days at a time on their boats in the Arabian Sea.
 As these fishermen return with their catch they display their products in the open market, where buyers collect the fish and transport it to Karachi.